Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 Without cross-margining, FI/MM positions are assigned to 2-day holding period split `PFI01_HP2` and OTC trades are assigned to 5-day holding period split `PFI01_HP5`.
-Margins in each split is calculated independently.
+Margins in each split are calculated independently.
 With cross-margining, some FI/MM positions are moved (or partially moved) to `PFI01_HP5` split to offset the risk of OTC trades and lower the overall margin.